Affiliate Disclosure

 The Verdict

 The Cerakote Trim Coat Kit is the one we'd buy again when we want trim restored and off our minds for a year — no product here matches its durability, and the included prep wipes make doing it right easy.
 Choose Solution Finish if you want the deepest black and don't mind occasional reapplication, or Forever Black if your trim is badly oxidized and needs real recoloring.
-Check the current price on Amazon and bring your grey trim back to black.
+Check the current price on Amazon and bring your gray trim back to black.